By Christopher Brown – OCDCarCare.com

 List of Common Auto Detailing Paint Defects:

-A few main factors typically cause Spider Webbing:
+A few main factors typically cause Swirl Marks:

-- Lack of regular wash intervals which, causing higher concentrations of topical and bonded contamination to gather.
+- Lack of regular wash intervals, causing higher concentrations of topical and bonded contamination to gather and potentially scratch.

 - Inconsistent or improper cleaning technique of the wash media (mitt or sponge) during or after vehicle washing.